Tiger Oakes

 With more and more people are coming into tech, you gotta start somewhere.
 When you get an unpaid internship offer, is it worth it?
 If you’re a struggling startup, are unpaid interns your only viable workforce?

 I recorded a podcast this month covering unpaid internships and how they affect you and the tech industry.
-Check it out below, in your favorite podcast app, or read the transcript futher down.
+Check it out below, in your favorite podcast app, or read the transcript further down.

 Transcript